Parish

 A parish is a territorial entity in many Christian denominations, constituting a division within a diocese.
-A parish is under the pastoral care and clerical jurisdiction of a priest, often termed a parish priest, who might be assisted by one or more curates, and who operates from a parish church.
+A parish is under the pastoral care and clerical jurisdiction of a priest acting as pastor or "parish priest", who might be assisted by one or more curates.
+The parish community meets for worship and support in its parish church.
 In England, a parish historically often covered the same geographical area as a manor.
 Its association with the parish church remains paramount.

 By extension the term parish refers not only to the territorial entity but to the people of its community or congregation as well as to church property within it.
 In England this church property was technically in ownership of the parish priest ex officio, vested in him on his institution to that parish.

 Etymology and use

 First attested in English in the late 13th century, the word parish comes from the Old French paroisse, in turn from paroecia, the Romanisation of the παροικία, "sojourning in a foreign land", itself from πάροικος (paroikos), "dwelling beside, stranger, sojourner", which is a compound of παρά (pará), "beside, by, near" and οἶκος (oîkos), "house".

-As an ancient concept, the term "parish" occurs in the long-established Christian denominations: Catholic, Anglican Communion, the Eastern Orthodox Church, and Lutheran churches, and in some Methodist, Congregationalist and Presbyterian administrations.
+As an ancient concept, the term "parish" occurs in the long-established Christian denominations: Catholic, Anglican Communion, the Eastern Orthodox Church, and Lutheran churches, and in some Methodist, Congregationalist, Baptist, and Presbyterian administrations.

 The eighth Archbishop of Canterbury Theodore of Tarsus (c.
 602–690) appended the parish structure to the Anglo-Saxon township unit, where it existed, and where minsters catered to the surrounding district.